jmulet/moodle-tiny_widgethub/docs/examples.md

 # (Optional) defaults to 'mustache' although you can also use 'ejs' depending on the type of template used
 engine: mustache
 # Write your HTML with or without parameters.
 In mustache, parameters are written within double brakets {{..}}
-# Therefore what is a parameter that we must define below
+# Therefore 'what' is a parameter that we must define below
 template: |
   <p>Hello {{what}}</p>
 parameters: